JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 To welcome the New Year and in the spirit of cooperation and fraternity we have come up with ten things that Southwark Council could to do in order to ease the effects of the housing crisis and create a fairer future for the borough's residents.

 ## 1. Stop selling off Council homes
-As we [blogged previously] Southwark's council housing stock is being depleted by both Right to Buy, demolitions.
 [Research](http://www.londontenants.org/publications/other/Boroughs%20SR%20loss%20or%20gain%202001-17%20(FF4).jpg) by the [London Tenants Federation](http://londontenants.org) shows that Southwark has lost more social housing than any other borough since 2001.

-As well as right to buy and demolitions, homes are also being lost through the sale of 'high value' properties.
+As well as [right to buy and estate demolitions](http://35percent.org/the-southwark-clearances/), homes are also being lost through the sale of 'high value' properties.

 In 2009, Southwark's Tory/Lib Dem administration introduced this policy for every council home valued above £400,000.
 In 2011 this was [reviewed and reduced to £300,000](http://moderngov.southwark.gov.uk/documents/s19458/Report%20Review%20of%20Void%20Disposal%20Strategy.pdf) by the incoming Labour administration.